- Home

 AI-based predictive engine launched in Vietnam in partnership with Insmart JSC

-Enhances underwriting, claims, and operational efficiencies for life & health insurance using machine learning and data analytics.
+Enhances underwriting, claims, and operational efficiency in life & health insurance through machine learning and data analytics.

 Clarify Health